surajverma-07/Reactjs_code/megaProject.md

 4. create .env file -> to protect data
 5. in .env -> REACT_APP_APPWRITE_URL="test environment"
 6. process.env.REACT_APP_APPWRITE_URL to access data (5. and 6. when project is created with create react app )
+7. go to appwrite and get all the      required id.